hrauniya/Decision-Tree/README.md

 0.5730 average for Categorical
 0.8994 average for Numerical

-b) Yes, we observed the same relationship when averaged over 10 seeds.
+b) Yes, I observed the same relationship when averaged over 10 seeds.
 The average for numerical accuracy was much higher with an average of 0.8994 accuracy over 10 different seeds while the accuracy for categorical accuracy was only 0.573, which is only a little over half predictions correct.

 c) Yes, the averages for both categorical (0.5730) and numerical (0.8994) both fell within the confidence intervals from q1b and q3b.